 Do raccoons attack pets?

 More often than not, a raccoon will attack a pet in response to something.
-Whether raccoons believe their family is under threat or they feel threatened themselves, they’ll respond.
+Whether raccoons believe their family is threatened or feel threatened, they’ll respond.
 More specifically, check out the next section as to why they attack animals.

-Afterward (or beforehand), if you encounter a raccoon around your property, it is a better idea to call an animal control professional at C&C Wildlife Control before anything adversely happens.
+Afterward (or beforehand), if you encounter a raccoon around your property, it is better to call an animal control professional at C&C Wildlife Control before anything adversely happens.

 Why do raccoons attack animals?